 Applications to be received by 30 June.
 For more information and application form vist situpawards.com.

 The SIT-UP Award was first launched in 2018 and is an initiative of the charity Changing Ideas.

 - The Beatles Were a Boyband, F-Bomb Theatre (Gilded Balloon Patter Hoose)

 The Stage Edinburgh Awards

-The Stage Edinburgh Awards will be running for the 23rd year at this year’s Edinburgh Festival Fringe.
+The Stage Edinburgh Awards ran for the 23rd year at the 2019 Edinburgh Festival Fringe.
 The awards are designed to recognise outstanding performances on the Fringe, whether solo or as part of a company.
 Ensembles are also eligible.
-Previous winners include Jade Anouka for Chef (2014), Phoebe Waller Bridge for Fleabag (2013) and Daniel Kitson for C-90 (2006).
+Previous winners include Jade Anouka for Chef (2014), Phoebe Waller-Bridge for Fleabag (2013) and Daniel Kitson for C-90 (2006).

 Since 2014, they’ve been awarded on a rolling basis.
-The judging panel is headed by Natasha Tripney and The Stage make announcements every Monday throughout the Fringe.
+The judging panel is headed by Natasha Tripney and The Stage makes announcements every Monday throughout the Fringe.

 Total Theatre Awards